JehTeh/jel/README.md

     freeRTOS based queues.
   * Additional CppuTest integration to validate all JEL functionality on-target.
   * Additional documentation, specifically use-case examples for each type.
+  * [COMPLETE] Support for cross compilation from both linux and windows (i.e. cross-platform makefile).
+Tested soley under WSL up to this point, hardcoded arm-none-eabi library paths may need to be changed to run under a native linux os.
+  * [COMPLETE] CppUTest - Some targets, specifically those with larger memory capacities, support builds that integrate CppUTest into the JEL CLI.
+This allows for on-target unit testing with relative ease via a popular framework.

 ## Supported Targets
 Currently, the following targets have 'out of the box' support: